-In the gifs above, Stolz demonstrates the better, smarter way to roll.
+In the gifs below, Stolz demonstrates the better, smarter way to roll.
 "You should spend 30 seconds to a minute or more on each individual movement," he explains.
 "If it’s a regeneration or recovery day, take even more time, between 2 and 3 minutes for each move."

 And there's more to the technique than you might think—read on for Stolz's five most critical rules of foam rolling.